Is It Too Late to Repair Your Relationship?

 Marriages (or romantic / life partnerships) are under increased stress as a result of the weak economy.
 Many spouses have lost their jobs, or are working longer hours because others at their organizations have.
 Even if job loss isn’t a factor, money worries are more prominent in many couples situations because of a frayed sense of security and optimism.

 Unfortunately, many, if not most, of the couples who come to see me about the problems in their relationship do so when it’s too late.
-Of course, there’s no clear way of knowing in advance whether or not it is too late, but there are a number of indicators that I watch carefully that tend to be predictive:
+Of course, there’s no clear way of knowing in advance whether or not it is too late, but there are a number of indicators that I watch carefully during relationship counseling sessions that tend to be predictive:

 A couple recently came to see me and I could tell from the start that the effort to repair the relationship was most probably doomed: she began the session by stating that their goal was “learning how to communicate better” (see my post of July 31, 2010), but she almost immediately began an attack on her boyfriend that humiliated him and of course led him to adopt a defensive posture from which it was very difficult to accept the validity of any of her complaints.
 Despite my repeatedly pointing out ways in which their interaction reduced the possibility of healing, attack and defensiveness continued – it was such a deeply ingrained pattern that one session was certainly not going to alter it significantly.
 I sadly shared with them my prognosis that the relationship was doomed unless each of them was willing to make fundamental changes, changes to which they paid lip service but, as became clear in the next session, were not being made or even attempted.

 I hope that enumerating the danger signals that I see in troubled relationships will prompt you to examine your interactions for indications of such signals.
 Next week I will post some tips on how to turn around those behaviors most toxic to a relationship’s health.